Is it time for US teachers to carry guns?

-There have been 11 US school shootings this year.
-Is it time to arm teachers?
+It's the deadliest school shooting since 2012, when 26 people were killed in Sandy Hook, Connecticut.

+Two weeks ago, the BBC's Joel Gunter looked at whether arming US teachers could help prevent future bloodshed.

 Two schoolchildren died on Tuesday and 14 others suffered bullet wounds when a classmate opened fire outside a school in Benton, Kentucky.
-It was the third US school shooting in 48 hours and the 11th in the three weeks since the start of the year.
+It was the third shooting incident at a school in 48 hours and the 11th in the three weeks since the start of the year.

 The victims were Bailey Holt and Preston Cope, both 15.
 A 15-year-old boy was arrested and charged with the attack.